What is Market Value?

 Q: How is a home's value determined?

 A: You have several ways to determine the value of a home.
 An appraisal is a professional estimate of a property's market value, based on recent sales of comparable properties, location, square footage and construction quality.
 This service varies in cost depending on the price of the home.
-On average, an appraisal costs about $400 for a $250,000 house.
+On average, an appraisal costs about $450 for a $350,000 house.
+Typically, the buyer's lender will order the appraisal on behalf of the buyer.
+The seller is not required to have an appraisal done to sell their home.
+Your REALTOR® can help with a home value analysis and help you determine what price would get your home sold.

 A comparative market analysis is an informal estimate of market value performed by a real estate agent based on similar sales and property attributes.
 Most agents offer free analyses in the hopes of winning your business.